feathersjs-ecosystem/feathers-vuex/docs/composition-api.md

 }
 ```

-Let's look at each one individually:
+And here's a look at each individual property:

 - `model` must be a Feathers-Vuex Model class.
 The Model's `find` and `findInStore` methods are used to query data.
 - `params` is a FeathersJS Params object OR a Composition API `ref` (or `computed`, since they return a `ref` instance) which returns a Params object.
-  - When provided alone (without the options `fetchParams`), this same query is used for both the local data store and the API requests.
+  - When provided alone (without the optional `fetchParams`), this same query is used for both the local data store and the API requests.
   - Explicitly returning `null` will prevent an API request from being made.
   - You can use `params.qid` to dynamically specify the query identifier for any API request.
+The `qid` is used for tracking pagination data and enabling the fall-through cache across multiple queries.
   - Set `params.paginate` to `true` to turn off realtime updates for the results and defer pagination to the API server.
   - Set `params.debounce` to an integer and the API requests will automatically be debounced by that many milliseconds.
 For example, setting `debounce: 1000` will assure that the API request will be made at most every 1 second.
-= `fetchParams` This is a separate set of params that, when provided, will become the params sent to the API server.
+- `fetchParams` This is a separate set of params that, when provided, will become the params sent to the API server.
 The `params` will then only be used to query data from the local data store.
   - Explicitly returning `null` will prevent an API request from being made.
 - `queryWhen` must be a `computed` property which returns a `boolean`.
 It provides a logical separation for preventing API requests *outside* of the `params`.
 - `qid` allows you to specify a query identifier (used in the pagination data in the store).
 This can also be set dynamically by returning a `qid` in the params.
 - `lazy`, which is `false` by default, determines if the internal `watch` should fire immediately.
 Set `lazy: true` and the query will not fire immediately.
-It will only fire on subsequent changes in the params.
+It will only fire on subsequent changes to the params.

-### Returned Utilities
+### Returned Attributes

 Notice the `tutorialsData` in the previous example.
 You can see that there's an `items` property, which is returned from the `setup` method as the `tutorials`.
 There are many more attributes available in the object returned from `useFind`.
 We can learn more about the return values by looking at its TypeScript interface, below.